SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 These endpoints are specific to the transfer app that is build around Docker-Compose.

 ### POST /transfer/import
-Import an app instance or template as ZIP archive.
+Import an app type as ZIP archive.
 The Websocket endpoint **/events/transfer/import** should be preferred as it provides incremental feedback for this import process that may take a while.

 Request headers:
 - Content-Type: multipart/form-data